 4) Hybrid cloud adoption to remain strong in 2018

-As Australian and New Zealand organisations strive for greater flexibility in how they deliver infrastructure and data centre solutions, we will continue to see an increase in hybrid cloud adoption in 2018.
+As Australian and New Zealand organisations strive for greater flexibility in how they deliver infrastructure and data center solutions, we will continue to see an increase in hybrid cloud adoption in 2018.
 Hybrid infrastructure such as Azure Stack will become more prominent.

 Despite public cloud adoption increasing in Australia and New Zealand, many companies (particularly government and financial institutions) can't move some workloads into this environment due to data sensitivity and regulatory issues.
-By taking a hybrid approach, businesses can manage their own private data centres for sensitive applications, with the flexibility and elasticity of public cloud where it makes sense.
+By taking a hybrid approach, businesses can manage their own private data centers for sensitive applications, with the flexibility and elasticity of public cloud where it makes sense.

 A critical component of successfully adopting a hybrid approach is ensuring the right security posture is deployed to manage an organisation’s infrastructure, data and employees in a secure fashion.